Marquette Golden Eagles: Lacrosse

 On December 16, 2010, the university announced that it would be adding men's and women's lacrosse teams to begin play as independents in the 2012–13 academic year, before becoming full members of the Big East Conference in men's and women's lacrosse in 2013–14.
 The team's home field is Valley Fields.

 Soccer

 The men's and women's soccer programs have achieved varying degrees of success.
 In 2006, the men's team won only one game and finished last in their conference while the women made a run into the NCAA postseason tournament.

-Coach Louis Bennett recently joined the men's program after years of accomplishment at nearby Milwaukee to help the team match the women's success.

-In June 2007, alumnus Dennis Klein donated $1 million to spearhead a new, $5 million European-style soccer stadium for Marquette.
-The new stadium is set to open in September 2008.
+In 2022, Marquette University sold 11 acres of land to Bear Development, which plans to co-develop a sports complex with Kacmarcik Enterprises named Iron District MKE.
+This complex will serve as the competition venue for men's and women's soccer as well as men's and women's lacrosse.
+It will have a seating capacity of 8,000 and also serve as the home field for a future USL Championship team.

 Both teams currently compete at Valley Fields.